edreeseg/100-days-of-code/r1-log.md

 Technically did code for the past two days, but I was too tired to post my update for the 18th and so I'm going to consider that a day off, as well.
 Continued work with Lambda School - continued tinkering with my project for User Interace I, trying to make sure I take every assignment seriously and give it my all.
 Mainly just HTML and CSS, but I am still doing JS exercises on the side to stretch those muscles.

+### R1D17

+Had Lambda class on formatting with inline-block/box model/basic positioning.
+Although I was familiar with each of these, going through it in-detail helped me make sure I really understood things.
+I'm going to hit the hay early and work on it a bit more tomorrow.
+Did some more coding exercises, just to keep my Javascript as practiced as I can.

+### R1D18

+Got started with trying to design the site for our UI1 project, and it was actually more difficult getting going than I expected!
+I'd become so accustomed to using Flexbox and Grid that formatting with inline-block, positioning, and floats was actually a bit foreign to me.
+I got the hang of it quick though, and was able to get the basic skeleton done while in work.
+Really enjoying working off of a design template - although I like imagining things and bringing them to life, it's actually super fun taking someone else's image of a website and figuring out how to make that a reality.

+### R1D19

+Had class again today - first Saturday class!
+Went over how our website has been going.
+I'm pretty much all finished with the basics at this point, but I've been adding on more stuff to meet the stretch goals.
+Also going to be trying to do some responsive design for it - never built a site designed to run on desktop, phone, and tablet, so I feel like that's going to be super important!

+### R1D20

+No class today, but it's my first completely off day in a week, so that's nice.
+Worked on the responsive design for the site.
+Got the basic skeleton of the phone design all coded up, and at this point it's going to be about trying to make things look nicer with the color palette - looks a bit bland with the black and white right now.
+Going to finish up the night trying to get the tablet design down, as well.